Skip links

 How can I get involved with ILP?

 ILP-eligible youth are usually referred to ILP by their child welfare workers or probation officers.
-If you are eligible for services and have not been referred already, you may walk in and speak to one of our coaches to register for ILP services.
-Together with the child welfare worker or probation officer, a youth should complete a Transitional Independent Living Plan (TILP) prior to referral to ILP, and the TILP should be sent along with the referral form to the ILP office, either via fax 510-667-7629 or by email to [email protected].
-(An additional TILP will be completed with each youth during their time with his or her ILP coach, and the TILP will be updated every 6 months.)
-Referral forms and TILPs are available in the “Forms” section of this site.
+If you are eligible for services and have not been referred already, you may walk in and speak to our Intake Specialist to register for ILP services.
+Together with the child welfare worker or probation officer, a youth should complete a Transitional Independent Living Plan (TILP) prior to referral to ILP, and the TILP should be sent along with the referral form to the ILP office, either via fax 510-667-7629 or by email to (insert intake email)